Whiteknight/ParserObjects/docs/v6/expression_example.md

 }
 ```

-First thing we want to parse are operators.
+The first thing we want to parse are operators.
 We can use the `Match()` parser to match specific characters, and the `.Transform()` extension method to convert the value into a `Token`:

 ```csharp
 var addition = Match('+')